 But before we speak to our DM correspondents, what are the different times to DM slide?

 Then we have the “happy hour” gang, people who slide into direct messages after work and between 6-8pm.
-I personally am victim to this since responding to Instagram messages is one of my go-to ways to unwind after work, but people may also not have as much energy here to chat as they would in the morning.
+This is great for those who find responding to Instagram messages an ideal way to unwind after work, but people may also not have as much energy here to chat as they would in the morning.

 So, when’s the right time to slide into someone's DMs?